Featured on our website…

 The Colorado Statewide Independent Living Council (SILC) envisions a Colorado that offers equal and full participation in professional and community life to all people with disabilities.

-Colorado SILC Membership Campaign
+Open Invitation for Colorado SILC Membership

 The Colorado Statewide Independent Living Council (SILC) is a Governor-appointed 15 member group, the majority who are people living with disabilities.
 They volunteer their time to develop and monitor a Statewide Independent Living Plan (SPIL) to ensure people with disabilities in Colorado have access to services and supports for living well in their communities with maximum independence.
 This is achieved by the ten Centers for Independent Living (CILs) throughout the state because they are responsible for providing these services and supports to people with disabilities.
-The SILC meets six times a year in different parts of the state for six-hour meetings (travel, lodging and meals provided).
+The SILC meets four to six times a year in different parts of the state for six-hour meetings (travel, lodging and meals provided).

 Please consider becoming a member of SILC if you answer “yes” to the following: